 All Genea Elements IVF patients have access to our specialist fertility counsellors at no extra cost as part of your cycle.

 Once you’re underway and depending on the type of cycle you’re having, you’ll likely start with a blood test to check that your body is ready to go.
 For the next week or so, you will administer fertility medication each day through a diabetic-style pen.
 This medication, a form of Follicle Stimulating Hormone (FSH), stimulates your ovaries to produce more eggs than would be produced in an unmedicated cycle.

 For the next three or four days after the first week, you’ll probably add another injection each day, so you’re administering two injections a day.
 The second injection is designed to block ovulation and stop the eggs being released early.

 During this 10 day period, you will also need to come into the clinic for blood tests to measure your hormone levels and ultrasounds to measure the number and size of your ovarian follicles (where your eggs develop).
-These blood tests and ultrasounds are conducted between 7.30am and 9am, helping you fit them in before work and must be conducted at your home clinic – either Bella Vista or Wollongong.
+These blood tests and ultrasounds are conducted between 7.30am and 9am, helping you fit them in before work and must be conducted at your home clinic – Wollongong.

 Step 2: Egg collection

 Once your blood tests and ultrasounds show that you have the best possible number and size of follicles, we schedule your egg collection.
 You’ll have a trigger injection of hCG (human chorionic gonatrophin) in the evening, and then we collect the eggs in a day surgery procedure 36 hours later.